amrwc/ios-scriptable-scripts/README.md

 dependencies in the main directory along the scripts.
 They have two underscores prepended in their names to be easily distinguishable in the app.

+NOTE 2: Only the modules with names starting with two underscores should be copied over.

 ### Class fields

 This doesn't work: